LIJI32/superbomberman/README.md

 * Difficulty is increased as the game progresses

 # What's not done
-* Boss levels are not included
-* The arena is not included
+* Boss and arena levels have constant difficulty, regardless of their position in the game progress
 * Most “traps” (clouds, trampolines, tunnels, etc) are not included.
 * Other planned features:
  * Inclusion of harder versions of existing enemies (Similar to Propene and Metal Propene, for example)